invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 ## Why Caching Matters

-- **Speed & Latency:** Storing frequently requested data in memory avoids repeated round-trip queries to databases, slashing response times.
+- **Speed & Latency:** Storing frequently requested data in memory avoids repeated round-trip queries to databases, whilst reducing response times.
 - **Scalability:** By easing the load on your primary database, caching allows you to handle more requests smoothly as traffic grows.